Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

-The authors in~\cite{long2020iterative} proposed an iterative learning SMPC method based on adaptive constraint tightening to handle chance constraints pointwise-in-time in closed-loop without assuming any a-priori knowledge of the uncertainty distribution or its statistics.
-The iterative procedure was shown to be equivalent to a root-finding problem and stochastic approximation was applied to show the convergence of the empirical average loss to the prescribed `least-conservative' level in probability.
-However, a limitation of the method is the assumption that the uncertain sources are highly periodic, which may not hold for VRE and loads in a MG, and may lead to poor economic performance for our application.
+Chance constraints are generally enforced pointwise-in-time within an MPC prediction horizon, without including past behavior of the system, which can also lead to over-conservativeness (i.e., less than desired constraint violations) in closed-loop \cite{korda2014stochastic,munoz2018stochastic}.
+However, reducing over-conservativeness is of paramount importance for MG operators to reduce electricity costs.
+Thus, in this work we re-interpret the pointwise-in-time chance constraints as time-average of violations (or time-average of some loss function of violations) in closed-loop similar to~\cite{IEEE_1,munoz2018stochastic,time_avg,korda2014stochastic,capone2024online}, and first focus our literature review specifically on such online chance constrained SMPC methods with theoretical advancements.
+The re-interpretation keeps the spirit of occasional constraint violations of the original chance constraint\cite{munoz2018stochastic} while keeping memory of past behavior of the system to aid in reducing over-conservativeness in closed-loop.

-The work in~\cite{korda2014stochastic} also significantly reduced conservatism in chance constrained SMPC in closed-loop by quantifying the amount of violations as a loss function empirically averaged over time.
-The empirical average loss was weighted by exponential forgetting of past constraint violations.
+The work in~\cite{korda2014stochastic} adaptively relaxed and tightened the MPC state constraints online aided by the amount of violations quantified by a loss function empirically weighted averaged over time.
 The authors defined a family of stochastic robust control invariant (SRCI) sets for implementing their control online and proved that the empirical weighted average loss is bounded either in expected value or robustly with probability 1, and derived bounds on the convergence time.
-Drawbacks of the work include high computational cost to parameterize the SRCI sets, and a-priori knowledge about the distribution/statistics of the uncertainty.
+However, drawbacks of the work include high computational cost to parameterize the SRCI sets, and a-priori knowledge about the distribution/statistics of the uncertainty.